AnyGrasp: Robust and Efficient Grasp Perception in Spatial and Temporal Domains: AnyGrasp design principles

-Previous methods~\cite{gpd, dexnet4} adopt the sampling strategy that chooses candidates on point cloud and evaluates their quality.
-Instead, our geometry processing module directly perceives the single-view point cloud of the scene and estimates the grasp quality across the $\mathbb{R}^6$ space.
-We refer to it as ``spatial-continuous learning'' owing to the dense property of the predicted grasp poses, from which we can query a feasible grasp pose at any target location in most cases.
 Compared to the sampling-based methods that classify the quality of a grasp solely based on the cropped local point cloud within the gripper space, our method also considers the geometric structure from neighbor regions that could provide richer information conveying whether a grasp is of good quality or not.
 Such global geometric features can be easily learned through a 3D convolutional network.
 By taking the whole scene as input, two extra advantages are witnessed.
 Firstly, to improve the stability of grasping, human tends to put visual attention on the center of gravity (COG) of the object at the preparing stage of grasping~\cite{baldauf2010attentional}.
 Since the mass distribution is unknown, humans usually assume the COG is the center of the object.
 Such intuition can be modeled by our neural network that directly perceives the whole scene.
 In our network, we encode such information for each grasp pose by predicting a normalized vertical distance from the gripper plane to the COG of the grasped object.
 Secondly, researchers in cognition found that humans would visually attend to the obstacle during the preparation period of grasping~\cite{baldauf2010attentional, deubel2004attentional}.
 That is, the visual system would also consider the obstacle and avoid collision for hand pre-shaping.
-Benefiting from the full point cloud observation, we bring such capability to our network.
-If there is an obstacle around the grasp pose and leaves no space for gripper pre-shaping, the grasp quality score is directly set to zero.
+Such ability can only emerge when the network takes the whole scene as input.
+This aspect has also been emphasized in previous methods that adopt end-to-end networks~\cite{graspnet, qin2020s4g, zhao2021regnet, sundermeyer2021contact}.
+In our network, if there is an obstacle around the grasp pose and leaves no space for gripper pre-shaping, the grasp quality score is directly set to zero.
 Although obstacle avoidance can also be performed using mesh and point cloud, the neural-based implicit collision detection helps eliminate a large portion of unreachable grasp poses and reduces the expensive computation time.